Tommy Edman Preview, Player Props: Cardinals vs. Brewers

 Tommy Edman At The Plate

-- In 28 games this year (21.9%), Edman has picked up an RBI, and in nine of those games (7.0%) he had two or more.
+- Edman has driven in a run in 29 games this season (22.5%), including nine games with more than one RBI (7.0%).
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.